CanAlaska is a "project generator" with extensive land holdings and success identifying uranium exploration targets in the Athabasca Basin.

 Peter G. Dasler, P.Geo., President and CEO, Director, of CanAlaska Uranium Ltd. discusses with Senior Broadcast Journalist, Steve Darling, about details of CanAlaska's joint venture with Cameco and the West McArthur project.

-Peter G. Dasler, P.Geo., President and CEO, Director, of CanAlaska Uranium Ltd (TSX-V: CVV), discusses the company's strategic holdings and its positioning for discovery success in the world's richest uranium district.
+Peter G. Dasler, P.Geo., President and CEO, Director, of CanAlaska Uranium Ltd (TSX-V: CVV), discusses the company's business model, current drilling, and the uranium market.

 CanAlaska Ticks all the Boxes